Clubs & Societies

 INFORMATION TECHNOLOGY CLUB

-Our members have participated in many IT related contests conducted by various Governmental and Non-governmental organizations and have performed remarkably well achieving First places and Merit awards.
+Our members have participated in many IT related contests conducted by various Governmental and Non-governmental organizations.

 Teacher-in-charge: Mr. J.K.C.J.P.
 Manchanayake